xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 ### 7.4 60 second reproduction protocol

-A minimal protocol allows external users to observe the impact of Q105 style reasoning.
+A minimal protocol allows external users to observe the impact of Q105 style reasoning, without exposing any bottom layer TU content.

 * Baseline setup

-  * Prompt: ask the AI to explain why financial crises can be so sudden and severe, and whether they can be predicted.
+  * Prompt: ask the AI to explain why financial crises can be sudden and severe and whether they can be predicted.
   * Observation: note whether the answer mixes local volatility, global architecture, and tail risk in a confused way.

 * TU encoded setup